Luxury lakeside log cabins where you can relax under the stars

 “I was confident this could be a new way to bring income to our farm, tapping into the luxury staycation market and corporate events.
 Within two hours you can reach lots of cities by car from here, so it’s perfectly situated,” he says.

 After gaining the relevant planning permission for the site, creating the lake and landscaping the land, Charlie approached Norwegian Log last autumn.
-“I had done a lot of research on log cabins.
+“I had done a lot of research on log cabins and homes.
 Norwegian Log was competitive on price and offered the high quality product that I wanted,” he explains.
 “I also wanted to flex the building to suit the landscape, so slightly lower windows to give a better view of the lake and a larger, open-plan living and kitchen space.
 Norwegian Log was very happy to help me with that.”

 Working alongside Norwegian Log’s design team, Charlie created a bespoke look and layout for the new lodges.
 Construction started on site in March and by May the build was complete.
 “Norwegian Log’s team was great, particularly Craig and John.
 I could be completely hands-off, just let them get on with it and they were good at making sure they kept me in the loop when I needed to be,” he says.
 “They were also always on the end of the phone, whenever I needed them, as a back-up.”